 - Specifying funeral arrangements

-Generally speaking, a trust is simply a vehicle for one person to hold money for another.
+In general, a trust is simply a vehicle for one person to hold money for another.
 A trust can perform a number of financial objectives, including protecting your property in probate, reducing estate tax liability, helping your loved ones avoid the probate process and setting aside assets for a loved one.
+Our attorneys can help draft a wide range of trusts to meet your needs, including revocable trusts, irrevocable trusts, special needs trusts, life insurance trusts and A/B trusts.